cohenjo/operator-sql-sample/README.md

 1. tenant dacpac - containing objects we wish to create per tenant, with dependancy on the common dacpac

 Two more features shown here:

-The tenant dacpac will reference the common dacpac.
+- The tenant dacpac will reference the common dacpac.
-The common dacpac has "post"-script.
+- The common dacpac has "post"-script.

 To build any of the projects run:

 ```shell
 PROJECT=<project name> task old-build
 ```

+For example:

 ```shell
 PROJECT=operator-tenant task old-build